Jorge Martínez (footballer, born April 1983): Juventus

 On 28 June 2010, Martínez along with Leonardo Bonucci had medical testings in Turin ahead of their proposed transfers to Juventus.
 On 1 July 2010 the deal was officially completed, with the club paying €12 million to Catania for the winger's services.
 Juventus signed Martínez on a 4-year contract that would expire on 30 June 2014.
 The player started the campaign in unfortunate circumstance, being injured in his debut match for the club, a shocking 1–0 away loss to A.S.
 Bari.
 After finally returning from injury in late-October, Martínez made his return in a 0–0 draw with Bologna, coming on as a 71st-minute substitute.
-He returned to the starting lineup one week later in a 2–1 away victory at San Siro over A.C.
-Milan, and was recognized for an outstanding performance in the match, before an injury in the 56th minute of the match forced a substitution.
+He returned to the starting lineup one week later in a 2–1 away victory at San Siro over AC Milan, and was recognized for an outstanding performance in the match, before an injury in the 56th minute of the match forced a substitution.
 The injury was later confirmed to be a major contusion to his left foot, keeping the player out of action for nearly 4 months.
-He made his return to action once more on 23 January 2011 in league play against U.C.
-Sampdoria, playing in 9 additional matches to bring his injury-havened season to a close.
+He made his return to action once more on 23 January 2011 in league play against UC Sampdoria, playing in 9 additional matches to bring his injury-havened season to a close.

-Unfortunately for the player, the team underwent many changes at the conclusion of the 2010-11 Serie A campaign, and after such an injury-plagued season, Martínez was seemingly not part of the club's future plans under newly appointed coach, Antonio Conte.
-Despite remaining with the first team throughout the 2011–12 Serie A pre-season and taking part in multiple pre-season friendlies, it was confirmed on 29 August 2011that Martínez would spend the 2011–12 Serie A season on a season-long loan deal with A.C.
-Cesena in an attempt for the player to regain full fitness and form over the course of the campaign.
+Unfortunately for the player, the team underwent many changes at the conclusion of the 2010–11 Serie A campaign, and after such an injury-plagued season, Martínez was seemingly not part of the club's future plans under newly appointed coach, Antonio Conte.
+Despite remaining with the first team throughout the 2011–12 Serie A pre-season and taking part in multiple pre-season friendlies, it was confirmed on 29 August 2011that Martínez would spend the 2011–12 Serie A season on a season-long loan deal with AC Cesena in an attempt for the player to regain full fitness and form over the course of the campaign.
 Unfortunately for the Uruguayan international, his new start was injury ravaged once more, and he managed just 13 appearances for the Seahorses who ultimately were relegated at the end of the season.

 After returning to Juventus on 30 June 2012, Martínez was no longer part of the future plans of the reigning Serie A champions, and was linked with a return to Catania despite his poor season with Cesena, though he eventually signed for Romanian Liga I outfit, CFR Cluj on 2 September 2012 in what would be another season-long loan deal.